 Verde Savana is green granite from Brazil.

-Antique Brown is majestic dark brown (almost black) Brazilian granite, which contains also a shining pattern.
+Antique Brown is majestic dark brown (almost black) granite from Africa (Angola), which contains also a shining pattern.

 Bohus Grey is grey granite from Sweden.